Macallen117/Grasping-Point-Generator/README.md

 ## Planning the grasp configuration

-**1. finds the possible orientations to attach the parallel gripper to the candidate contact pairs. ** **2. examines the stability of the planned grasps.**
+**1. finds the possible orientations to attach the parallel gripper to the candidate contact pairs.**

+**2. examines the stability of the planned grasps.**

 ![image](images/paper_Images/algorithm.png)

-**stmesh denotes the collision model of a gripper’s stroke. **
+**stmesh denotes the collision model of a gripper’s stroke**

-**eemesh denotes the collision model of a gripper.**
+**eemesh denotes the collision model of a gripper**

-**first collision check:  checks if the stroke of the gripper collides with the object.**
+**first collision check:  checks if the stroke of the gripper collides with the object**

 **second collision check:  checks if the whole hand (both fingers and palm) collides with the object**